Self-Guided Walking Tour in Lublin

 5. 5

-Grodzka Gate in Lublin, stop 5 on the self-guided walking tour
+Grodzka Gate (Brama Grodzka) in Lublin, stop 5 on the self-guided walking tour

 This gate is also called the Jewish Gate, and the name carries the whole story.
 Built in stone in 1342 under Casimir the Great and reshaped in 1785, it once marked the line between the Christian Old Town behind you and the Jewish quarter that filled the slope below toward the castle.
 That quarter was destroyed in the war and the community murdered.
 Today the gate houses the Brama Grodzka - Teatr NN center, which keeps the memory of vanished Jewish Lublin in an archive of photographs and recorded testimonies.
 Entry to the center is zł 5.
 It is open Monday to Friday 9:00 AM to 5:00 PM and Saturday from 10:00, but closed on Sunday, so plan around that.
 Even from outside, stand in the archway and notice how the ground drops away on the far side.
 That empty slope is where a whole neighborhood once stood.
 Continue south toward the open square ahead.